JunarMC/html-machine-learning/README.md

 ## Features

 - **Modern UI**: Each game has a clean and modern interface with a consistent style.
-- **AI Integration**: Games feature AI components that use reinforcement learning to improve performance.
+- **AI Integration**: Games feature AI components that use reinforcement learning to disprove performance.
 - **Leaderboard**: Tracks and displays top scores for each game.
 - **Charts**: Visualize AI performance and learning progress over epochs.